 How to Prepare for the Mobile-First Index Rollout

 If you don’t already have a responsive website, you need to make sure you have one ready to go.
-You can do this with a basic website template solution.
+You can do this with a website template solution.
 If you’re not sure how to go about a responsive design, talk to your webmaster, or reach out to us for help with your web design.

 Do you think you have a responsive website, but you’re not sure?
 You can use this tool to quickly see how your website looks on tablets, smartphones, desktops, and laptops.
 It will tell you if you are responsive.
 Your site should look the same across all devices, with adjustments automatically made for screen size.